latacora/cert-renewal-for-internal-gcp-lbs/README.md

 Walkthrough:
 Assuming you have nothing
-init-terraform will create a Google Storage bucket and a Google Cloud DNS - The variables.tf file there will describe the required variables.
+`init-terraform/` will create a Google Storage bucket and a Google Cloud DNS - The `variables.tf` file there will describe the required variables.

+Resources:
+Google Storage bucket
+Google Cloud DNS

 Use `node create-new.js` will create a account key (EC) and a server key (RSA).
 The account key is used to create a Let's Encrypt account and the account metadata is returned as JSON.
 These three values are then uploaded to the Google Storage bucket if the environment variable "GCP_BUCKET" is set else they are only to your local filesystem.

 Environment variables [Some of these values are better described here](https://git.coolaj86.com/coolaj86/acme.js#user-content-api-overview)